playfularchitect/Rosetta-Stone-Of-Physics/README.md

 ---

-## ## License & Citation
+## License & Citation

 * **Code:** All code (`.py`, `.ipynb`, etc.) is licensed under the **MIT License**.
 * **Content:** All papers, text, and non-code assets are licensed under **CC BY 4.0**.

-**Recommended Attribution:** "Rosetta Stone of Physics" by Evan Wesley,The Smartest Idiot Alive licensed under CC BY 4.0.
+**Recommended Attribution:** "Rosetta Stone of Physics" by Evan Wesley, The Smartest Idiot Alive, licensed under CC BY 4.0.
 **Contact:** ewesley541@gmail.com